 How do I buy a Ridacard?

-You can buy your Ridacard at any of our Travelshops, located at Waverley Bridge, Hanover Street and Musselburgh.
+You can buy your Ridacard at any of our Travelshops, located at Waverley Bridge and Musselburgh.
 There are three types of Ridacard – Adult, Student and Child – and various ways to pay.
 You can set up a monthly Direct Debit, or buy a 1-week, 4-week or an annual card.
 Top-ups can be bought at Travelshops and PayPoint retailers across the city.
 See the Ridacard section of the website for prices and more information.

 Refunds and replacement of Ridacards